 The ovule fibers begin to entangle and become dense.
 Fiber elongation occurs most rapidly in the first three weeks after initiation, but the entire fiber elongation process requires several weeks to complete and fibers continue to elongate during that period.
 Environmental conditions cause elongation rates, lengths, and diameter increases to vary.

 During this phase, the cotton fiber produces a thin, flexible cell wall.
 This wall is capable of growing as the cell volume increases.
-This primary cell wall is similar in structure to the primary cell walls of most other expanding plant cells.
+The primary cell wall is similar in structure to the primary cell walls of most other expanding plant cells.
 The wall is coated with a waxy cuticle and is composed of a gel-like matrix of polysaccharides in which relatively rigid cellulose microfibrils are embedded.
 The patterns of cellulose microfibrils in the wall control the direction of cell expansion and the ultimate morphology of the fiber.

 As the fiber grows, new components are inserted into the cell wall and membrane and because this new material is deposited throughout the length of the fiber, this type of cell expansion is called diffuse growth.

 Step 3: Secondary Wall Synthesis

 This is the final step of the fiber development process before maturation and it involves the synthesis of a second, thick, multi-layered wall between the cytoplasm (lumen) and the primary cell wall.
 As the fiber elongates and diameter increases, so too does the cell wall become thicker.
 Starting around 15-20 DPA the fiber begins producing a more rigid, secondary cell wall composed almost exclusively of cellulose microfibrils.
 The deposition of the secondary wall results in a thickening of the wall and a gradual infilling of the cell lumen.

 The transition from primary to secondary wall production is marked by the deposition of a thin layer of wall material called the winding layer, which is distinguished from the primary and secondary wall layers by the microfibrils found within.
 When compared to other secondary wall layers, the microfibrils of the winding layer are somewhat larger in diameter and are oriented with an opposite helical gyre.